Jerzy Popiełuszko: Monuments

-The abstract sculpture of the eternal flame was created by Henry Chotkowski and dedicated on June 16, 1989.
+The abstract sculpture of the eternal flame was created by Henry Chotkowski and dedicated on 16 June 1989.
 An aluminum plaque on the stone wall surrounding the sculpture explains the significance of the sculpture.

 San Bartolomeo all'Isola in Rome, where Popiełuszko is commemorated in the memorial to 20th- and 21st- century martyrs.

 The rock that was used to kill Popiełuszko was placed in the San Bartolomeo all'Isola in Rome as a relic of a 20th-century martyr, part of the memorial to 20th– and 21st–century martyrs.

-There are two monuments commemorating Father Popiełuszko in Budapest, Hungary.
-In 2017, a monument containing Father Popiełuszko's motto "Overcome evil with good" written in Polish and in Hungarian was unveiled in the Csepel district of the Hungarian capital.
-In Csepel, there is also a street named after Father Popiełuszko and a belfry in his honor.
-Meanwhile, in 2016 in the Óbuda-Békásmegyer district of Budapest there is a square named after Father Popiełuszko and a monument consisting of stones that make up a rosary featuring quotes by Popiełuszko.
+There are two monuments commemorating Popiełuszko in Budapest, Hungary.
+In 2017, a monument containing Popiełuszko's motto "Overcome evil with good" written in Polish and in Hungarian was unveiled in the Csepel district of the Hungarian capital.
+In Csepel, there is also a street named after Popiełuszko and a belfry in his honor.
+Meanwhile, in 2016 in the Óbuda-Békásmegyer district of Budapest there is a square named after Popiełuszko and a monument consisting of stones that make up a rosary featuring quotes from him.

 There is also a monument in the French city of Béziers.

+Beautification portrait of Father Jerzy

+Since Kotyłło won the competition, the beatification portrait of Father Jerzy is 210 x 145 cm and was admitted by Kotyłło to be the "best canvas, primer, and [of all] paints."
+The portrait of Father Jerzy is presented in "American frame," showing a depicted priest whose frame is from slightly above the knees to the top of his head.
+In addition to the appearance of Father Jerzy, the photos of Father Jerzy were used for painting.